 Well, if you are still in a fix about including LinkedIn in your marketing strategy, you should perhaps have a look at these LinkedIn marketing statistics.

 - LinkedIn has become a top-rated platform among B2B marketers, followed by Twitter.

 - LinkedIn generates 3X higher lead conversion rates as compared to other influential ad platforms, including Google Ads.

-- LinkedIn generates quality leads as 4 out of 5 members are responsible for making business decisions.
+- LinkedIn lead generation is a proven concept for quality leads as 4 out of 5 members are responsible for making business decisions .

 - 43% of B2B marketers have attributed their sales to LinkedIn.